marcmalliate/Big-Rocks/README.md

 <br />

-To view and test the deployed app visit (not loading yet) : https://book-search-engine-1.herokuapp.com/
+To view and test the deployed app visit : https://big-rocks-dream-and-achieve.herokuapp.com/

 <br />